Intelligent Chassis Management Bus

 Refer to the RS-485 page for interface IC's.

-IC Chip Manufacturers {All other types} {This web Site}
+IC Chip Manufacturers {All other functions}

 {ICMB Bus Index}